1. Select Your Waterer Height

 - Contact your county’s Water Department

-- Any reputable local excavator will be able to quickly tell you what the frost line is in your local area.
+- Any reputable outdoor plumber or excavator will be able to quickly tell you what the frost line is in your local area.